Applicants must meet the following requirements:

 No exceptions to these requirements can be accepted.
 Ineligible applications will automatically be disqualified.

 The Green Talents Competition focuses on outstanding young scientists who are active in the field of sustainable development.
 The German Federal Ministry of Education and Research (BMBF) fosters interdisciplinary approaches in this regard.
 Applicants can therefore come from any scientific field closely related to sustainability research.
-In view of the fact that 2016 is the “Seas and Oceans” Science Year we would particularly welcome submissions relating to this topic in the 2016 Green Talents Competition.
+In view of the fact that this year the award focuses on “Sustainable Production and Consumption” we particularly welcome submissions relating to this topic in the 2017 Green Talents Competition.
 However, the competition is still open to all fields and offers equal opportunities to win.

 Applications can only be submitted via an online tool.
 Documents that are sent to us by e-mail cannot be accepted.
 Please note that applications cannot be changed once they have been submitted nor can any missing documents be handed in after the deadline.